Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ## DevOps Usage

 The CMSIS-Toolbox supports Continuous Integration (CI) tests in DevOps systems.
 The `./out` directory contains all build artifacts of an application for execution on physical hardware or simulation models.
 [Arm Virtual Hardware - Fixed Virtual Platforms (AVH FVP)](https://github.com/ARM-software/AVH) enable unit tests and integration tests with simulation models and various virtual interfaces.
-Using layers allows a [Project Setup for Multiple Targets](build-overview.md#project-setup-for-multiple-targets-and-builds), for example to test on physical hardware or AVH-FVP simulation models.
+Using [software layers](build-overview.md#software-layers) allows for example to test on physical hardware or AVH-FVP simulation models.
 The following commands show typical usage of the CMSIS-Toolbox build system in CI environments.

 The commands below show typical builds in a CI system.
 Using `--packs` installs all public packs with implicit acceptance of licenses.
 This command builds all projects, target-types, and build-types.
 Using [`--context`](build-overview.md#context) reduces the scope of the build.
 Using [`--frozen-packs`](build-overview.md#reproducible-builds) uses exactly the packs that are specified in the file `*.cbuild-pack.yml`.